MrMicrowaveOven/AlgorithmsCurriculum/lectures/crushing-the-technical-interview.md

     0. Break into partners
     1. What happens when I type google.com into my web browser and hit enter?
 (4 mins)
     2. What are the different ways you can make private variables in javascript?
 (4 mins)
+      - IIFE with closure is pretty much the closest you can get
+      - No @ sign in javascript

 4. Pair Programming / Build something while they watch next to you (4 mins)
   1. Overview (4 mins): Learnist did this, Pivotal does this.
 Talk about process companies take.